 The IRR cannot be computed directly, but requires a trial and error process to converge on a return.
-In some circumstances the IRR can produce an error or a counter intuitive result due to the unique series of cash and security movements into or out of the folio or account.
+In some circumstances the IRR can produce an error or a counter intuitive result due to the unique series of cash and security movements into or out of the account.
 If N/A is displayed the return cannot be found for the given period.

 n = 0

 The solved IRR is in annualized form therefore one final calculation is required to reflect the chosen period.

 |Personal Rate of Return = (1 + r )||